suryarajidev/vocabulary-practice/README.md

 JAI: By publishing the app we could buy a domain and put it on the internet or publish it as an app store app or both.
 Also, I don't know how to change a Supabase username.
 You can probably change it in account settings.

+SURYA: I’ll let you decide if you think we should publish the app. also, I may or may not have wanted to change a username that had the number 6 in it, not to mention the number coming after it…